marceldbo/VINDRIKTNING-esp8266-MQTT-Domoticz/README.md

 ## References and sources

-- [Sören Beye](https://github.com/Hypfer/esp8266-vindriktning-particle-sensor) for the inspirational work and parts of the code.
+- Thanks to [Sören Beye](https://github.com/Hypfer/esp8266-vindriktning-particle-sensor) for the inspirational work and parts of the code.